-To date artwork has been selected into the First Thursdays, Pop-up exhibitions (2014 & 2017) in Christchurch, and successful sales resulted following graduating exhibitions from third and fourth year studies.
+To date artwork has been selected into the First Thursdays, Pop-up exhibitions in Christchurch, and successful sales resulted following graduating exhibitions from third and fourth year studies.
 Work has also been sold in two separate exhibitions supported by Allpress Café (central city CBD).
-Following my first solo exhibition at The Anchorage in March 2018, five large landscape paintings were sold and this has led to a small amount of commissions and a wider following.
-More recently, I was selected as a finalist for the Molly Morpeth Canaday Painting & Drawing Award (Whakatāne) and I had a successful solo show at CoCA (the Centre of Contemporary Art - Toi Moroki) in February 2019.
+Following my first solo exhibition at The Anchorage in March 2018, a small regular amount of commissions and a wider following has continued to grow.
+In 2019, I was selected as a finalist for the Molly Morpeth Canaday Painting & Drawing Award (Whakatāne) and a successful solo show at CoCA (the Centre of Contemporary Art - Toi Moroki) followed where all works sold.
 Between commissions and my own creative work, my practice is now widening and I feel I'm finally finding my feet.
-Woohoo!

 Please feel free to contact me if you have any questions about my practice, are looking into a commission piece, or simply want to know more.
 I'm an open book!

 BFA - Whitecliffe College of Arts and Design, Auckland

 2013 - 2015

 Advanced Diploma in Fine Arts - Design & Arts College of New Zealand, Christchurch

 Certificate of Foundation Studies - Design & Arts College of New Zealand, Christchurch